Towards Unified Image Deblurring using a Mixture-of-Experts Decoder

 These methods use different techniques to learn effective multi-task representations.
-For instance, a degradation classification model~\cite{Li_2022_CVPR, park2023all, lin2024unirestorer}, and guidance embeddings (``prompts")~\cite{Potlapalli2023, ma2023prores, conde2024instructir} that help the model to discriminate the different types of degradation in the image.
-Some works also explore Mixture of Experts (MoEs) following the LLM literature~\cite{jacobs1991adaptivemoe, xu1994alternativemoe,shazeer2017outrageouslymoe, yu2021pathmoe, guo2024parametermoe, ren2024moe, liu2024deepseek}, which allows to learn implicitly task-specific experts \emph{within} the neural network.
+For instance, a degradation classification model~\citep{Li_2022_CVPR, park2023all, lin2024unirestorer}, and guidance embeddings (``prompts")~\citep{Potlapalli2023, ma2023prores, conde2024instructir} that help the model discriminate the different types of degradation in the image.
+Some works also explore Mixture of Experts (MoEs)~\citep{jacobs1991adaptivemoe, xu1994alternativemoe,shazeer2017outrageouslymoe, guo2024parametermoe, ren2024moe}, which allows to learn implicitly task-specific experts \emph{within} the neural network.